 Soil is one of the most diverse and important ecosystem on earth (1).
 Microorganisms play an important role in soil environment such as recycling of organic compounds (carbon, nitrogen or sulfur), decomposing compounds and providing symbiotic associations with the roots of legumes.
 Soil is a complex and heterogeneous environment contains enormous microbial community and species diversity which contains 109 to 1010 microorganisms with a 103 to 106 unique species of bacteria per gram of it (2, 3).
 Based on the most studies of 16S rRNA gene sequencing, Proteobacteria, Actinobacteria, Firmicutes and Bacteroidetes are four frequent phylogenetic groups in all types of soil (4).

 Hydrogen-oxidizing bacteria (HOB) are aerobic, facultative autotrophic bacteria which has an ability to utilize hydrogen as electron donor and oxygen as electron acceptor to fix carbon dioxide into new cellular material (5).
-In addition of H2, they can oxidize organic substrates such as sugars, amino acids and organic acids as source of energy, therefore many of them can grow in mixotrophic mode.
+In addition of H2, they can oxidize organic substrates such as sugars, amino acids and organic acids as source of energy, therefore many of them can grow in mixotrophic conditions.
 The common molar ratios of gaseous substrate composition in hydrogen-oxidizing bacteria reported previously ( H2/O2/CO2 = 7:1:1 or 7:2:1 (v/v)) (6, 7).
 They are a taxonomically heterogeneous group of bacteria comprise of Gram-negative or Gram-positive genera (8).
 HOBs are known as producer of single cell protein (SCP) and polyhydroxybutyrate (PHB).
-PHB is a raw material for bioplastic production which generate by bacteria when low concentration of compounds are available (5, 6) and also acts as microbial control agents and anti-infective agents in aquaculture (9).
-Autotrophic HOB can also produce microbial protein with all the essential amino acids profile near to high-quality animal protein and makes it a feasible protein source for human and animal nutrition (10).
+PHB, a raw material for bioplastic production, is generated by bacteria when low concentration of compounds are available (5, 6) and also acts as microbial control agents and anti-infective agents in aquaculture (9).
+Autotrophic HOB can also produce microbial protein with all the essential amino acids profile near to high-quality animal protein composition, Which make them a good feasible candidate as protein source for human and animal nutrition (10).

-In order to enrich HOB culture, process conditions like sequence batch and continuous can be applied and it was found that microbial community can be changed with different process conditions.
-The coexistence of a diversity of microbial revealed under sequence batch condition while microbiome nailed down to one species dominated culture under continuous condition (11).
+In order to enrich HOB culture, process conditions like sequence batch and continuous can be applied.
+It was found that microbial community can be changed with different process conditions.
+Under sequence batch condition the coexistence of a microbial diversity is stimulated, while under continuous condition this is nailed down to a one species dominated culture (11).

 A broad range of techniques has been used for dereplication of bacterial isolates, but the suitable technique should have some criteria like simplicity, reliability, high specificity, applicability to all bacterial strains with low costs (12).
 Matrix-assisted laser desorption ⁄ionization time-of-flight mass spectrometry (MALDI-TOF MS) complies these requirements and has become an important high throughput dereplication tool for species to strain level identification in environmental, medical and food-related studies (13, 14).
 MALDI-TOF MS generates easy interpretable data based on protein mass spectra corresponding to ribosomal proteins, discriminating wide range of bacterial species which could be semi-automated, fast and cheap analysis (15, 16).

-In the present study, we aimed to enrich and isolate Hydrogen-oxidizing bacteria and heterotrophs from soil and identify them by MALDI-TOF MS. 16S rRNA gene amplicon sequencing and NRDA sequencing were performed to validate the results of MALDI-TOF MS.
+In the present study, we aimed to enrich and isolate Hydrogen-oxidizing bacteria and heterotrophs from soil and dereplicate them by MALDI-TOF MS. 16S rRNA gene amplicon sequencing and NRDA sequencing were performed to validate the results of MALDI-TOF MS.

 Material and methods